steveam1/customer-churn-nlp/README.md

 - **Understand dissatisfaction patterns** through interpretable linguistic features
 - **Reduce customer acquisition costs** by focusing on retention

-**Business Value:** On a customer base of 10,000, achieving 100% precision on the top 10% means correctly identifying 1,000 at-risk customers with zero false positives—potentially saving hundreds of thousands in retention value.
+**Business Value:** On a customer base of 10,000, achieving 100% precision on the top 10% means correctly identifying 1,000 at-risk customers with zero false positives which could potentially save hundreds of thousands in retention value.

 ### What It Reveals